fernandostahelin/code-challenge-indicium/README.md

 ```bash
 docker exec -it code_challenge_indicium-db-source-1 psql -U $POSTGRES_USER_SOURCE $POSTGRES_DB_SOURCE
 ```
-To query, the logic is the same.
+To query the analytics database, the logic is the same.
 Just change the variables to match the analytics database, along with the container name.

 ```bash
 docker exec -it code_challenge_indicium-db-analytics-1 psql -U $POSTGRES_USER_ANALYTICS $POSTGRES_DB_ANALYTICS